sloscotty/VoronMods/VoronZero/TopHat_Cam_Extension/README.md

  ![picture soon](Images/Back_Panel.jpg)

 ## Optional

  Included in the Optional folder is Arm_Catch.stl.
 This part is designed to hold the arm in place in the folded-up position.
  To install, apply some VHB and hold it on the camera arm as you fold it up to affix it to panel.

  ![](Images/ArmCatch.jpg)

+## Notes

+**Camera Configuration**
+The default configuration ("auto") for this webcam didn't work for me.
+I edited ~/klipper_config/webcam.txt as follows (YMMV):

+	# Defaults to auto
+	#
+	camera="usb"

+	### Additional options to supply to MJPG Streamer for the USB camera
+	# Defaults to a resolution of 640x480 px and a framerate of 10 fps
+	#
+	camera_usb_options="-r 640x480 -f 10"

+Even though this camera is capable of higher resolutions, they don't show enough of the bed.

+**Spacers too short/long?**
+The provided one-piece left/right spacers in the Optional folder have been scaled to 100.4% (which fit my V0.1 fine).
+If your prints come out differently, I suggest re-exporting the spacers from the CAD and scaling them appropriately.
+(The split spacers are not scaled and should fit as is.)